 What is MYND?

-MYND is for young males who are referred to the programme for offending.
+MYND is for young males aged 14 – 17 who are referred to the programme for offending.
 It is a highly successful ‘intervention’ programme with a proven track record of significantly reducing youth re-offending.
-MYND is community-based, providing mentoring, life skills and goal setting for these young men to put them on the right path for their future.
+MYND is ‘outreach’ with an emphasis on effectively working with the young person in the community context.
+Staff will provide support and strengthen a young person’s pro-social bonds to family, education/work providers, cultural and community resources.
+This focus provides an opportunity to heal offenders, victims and communities injured by crime.

 MYND is underpinned by this whakatauki (proverb):